Composer / Educator Donald Harris

 of music in society?

 a moment] Music transcends society.
-Music goes much
+Music goes much further.

-to leave.
-Music’s a lot of things to a lot of people, and you’re going to get a thousand answers
+a lot of things to a lot of people, and you’re going to get a thousand answers

 to this question, otherwise you wouldn’t ask it.
 But in the context

-of what we’re talking about, music is one art by which we are able to leave to future generations,
+of what we’re talking about, music is one art by which we are able to leave

-contains eternal truths, eternal lives, and eternal beauties, which
+and which contains eternal truths, eternal lives, and eternal beauties, which

 transcend these different centuries or periods.
 For all of us, they

 BD: I feel

 it’s the best thing for myself and for everyone who’ll listen.
 [Returning

 What are some of the strains that contribute to making a piece of music or

-a kind of music so great that we’ll want
+a kind of music so great that we’ll want to hear it again?

-century, we select Mozart as being The Great Composer?
+Mozart as being The Great Composer?
 Clearly it’s for the depth of human

 expression he gives to his music that we grasp his expression and range of

 thought; how he expresses the sentiments and feelings we all have; how it

 will arouse these feelings in us; how he moves us.
 It’s a physical

 as well as an intellectual experience.
 Once can’t just be moved

 intellectually.
 There’s a physical awareness that takes place at the

 same time, which you get from Mozart.

 we only listen to the great music?